tarekziade/onnxruntime-test/README.md

 CPU
 ---

-For macOS onnxruntime does not leverage CoreML or any other hardware acceleration on MacOS as opposed as llama.cpp, making it 13x faster.
+For macOS onnxruntime does not seem to leverage CoreML or any other hardware acceleration on MacOS as opposed as llama.cpp, making it 13x faster.

 For Windows, onnxruntime is 2 times faster than the non avx build of llama.cpp